 The property type and its value play a significant role too.
 This is because the more your property is worth, the higher the potential equity release.
 However, certain property types may be excluded by some lenders.

-For instance, a holiday home or a buy to let property will not be acceptable for some equity release products.
+For instance, a holiday home or a buy-to-let property will not be acceptable for some equity release products.

-The calculator also considers any existing mortgage or debts secured against your property.
 These will need to be repaid upon release of the money, reducing the net lump sum you can receive.
 If there are no other debts against the property, you can benefit from the full amount calculated.

 The figures can be used to discuss your options with an equity release adviser, laying the groundwork for your equity release options.

 It is also necessary to note that equity release can impact eligibility for means-tested benefits and inheritance tax.
-The calculator provides an indication, supporting you to carefully consider the potential effects.

 If the estimated loan amount is significantly less than you need or were expecting, you may need to consider alternatives.

-Furthermore, equity release calculators do not account for early repayment charges, which can be substantial.
+Furthermore, Equity Release Calculators do not account for early repayment charges, which can be substantial.

 Consequently, ensure that you have factored these fees into decisions around equity release.